 I obtained my B.A. in Business Administration, cum laude, from Nicholls State University in 2007; and my Juris Doctor in May 2011 from Loyola University New Orleans School of Law.
 At Loyola, I was a member of the Loyola Moot Court, where I was selected as an oralist on the Cultural Heritage Moot Court team which placed 1st at DePaul University’s National Cultural Heritage Moot Court competition.
 I was also selected as an oralist on Loyola’s National Moot Court team.
 I was inducted into the Order of the Barristers and received the Law Excellence Award for the highest grade in Constitutional Law, Advanced Constitutional Law, and Products Liability.

-When I am not at the office or in Court, I am probably playing golf, on a beach, cooking, or spending time with my family and friends.
+I am thankful to my parents for teaching me what dedication, consistency, and hard work means.
+When I am not at the office or in Court, I am likely spending time with family, friends, cooking, playing golf, or at the beach.
 If you would like to discuss my firm representing you, give us a call at 504-500-1111, and we can provide a free consultation to see if our services can assist you today.